UniLACT: Depth-Aware RGB Latent Action Learning for Vision-Language-Action Models: Experiments

 \subsection{Implementation details}

 \textsc{UniLACT} is implemented in PyTorch and all of our experiments are conducted on 4 NVIDIA H200 GPUs.

 \textbf{\textsc{UniLARN}} primarily consists of modality-specific IDMs, FDMs, and Discretization modules.
 Each IDM per modality consists of a visual encoder which is a frozen ViT-L encoder~\cite{dosovitskiy2021imageworth16x16words} initialized with MAE~\cite{mae} pretrained weights followed by a spatio-temporal transformer.
 We append learnable query embeddings to the patch features before processing them using in the transformer to capture spatio-temporal changes between frames.
 The resulting features are discretized using a standard VQ-VAE objective~\cite{van2017neural}, which maps continuous representations to a fixed codebook of latent action tokens.
-Each FDM is implemented as a ViT-B decoder~\cite{dosovitskiy2021imageworth16x16words} that reconstructs the target observations.
+Each FDM is implemented as a ViT-B style decoder~\cite{dosovitskiy2021imageworth16x16words} and is trained with MSE reconstruction loss to reconstruct target observations.

 \textbf{\textsc{UniLACT}} is built upon the GPT-2 causal transformer backbone~\cite{radford2019language}.
 We encode task instructions using a frozen T5 encoder~\cite{T5}, and visual inputs are processed using ViT-L~\cite{dosovitskiy2021imageworth16x16words} vision encoder.
 To predict latent actions and real robot actions, we employ a latent decoder and an action decoder.
 The latent decoder uses a linear layer to project hidden states into discrete latent actions.
 The action decoder consists of a 2-layer MLP, followed by separate linear layers that output continuous robot arm actions and a binary gripper command.